jakobkilian/raspi-setup/README.md

 Then exit, **disable Wi-Fi on your computer** and try again with: `ping mypi.local`.

+**Warning**: it can take some minutes (!) for a mDNS/Bonjour (.local) resolution to take place.
+So if it does not work for you, take a coffee and try later or simply stick with 10.3.3.1 for now...

-Second *could* also work via Wi-Fi but to my experience often fails because the router doesn't correctly handle the hostname via DNS.
+mypi.local *could* also work via Wi-Fi but to my experience often fails because the router doesn't correctly handle the hostname via DNS.
 It has to work however with our direct ethernet connection to the Raspi, as we set it up to provide a DNS server itself.

 You can now login with  `ssh dietpi@mypi.local`